Does the Market Anticipate? Can it? Should it?: Proposition , Corollary - and NUPBR-Viability

-\item\emph{Biased Canonical Pricing.} When (\ref{cumulativeeffect}) falls out of range, it is more plausible to attribute it to biased beliefs, rather than noise or irrational preference.
-That is, such pricing is canonical under the reference laws given by \(d(\hat{W}^D_B)^t=-\frac{1}{2}\hat{\theta}^D_tdt+d(W^D_B)^t\), so 'biased' relative to the 'true' \(W^D_B\).
-The total effect of bias, as measured by (\ref{corolaw}), is bounded.
+\item\emph{Biased Canonical Pricing.} If (\ref{cumulativeeffect}) deviates from \(\hat{K}_0\) systematically, it is more sensible to attribute it to erroneous \(B\)-sure beliefs, not noise or irrational preference.
+Such pricing can be seen as canonical under reference \(B\)-sure laws \(\hat{W}^D_B\) that are biased \emph{vs} the 'true' ones \(W^D_B \): minimal viability ensures that bias effect (\ref{cumulativeeffect}), or (\ref{corolaw}), is finite as \(t\to 1\).

 \end{enumerate}